evan-buss/download-server-client/README.md

 #### CD <absolute path/relative path/..>
 - Tells the server to switch to a new directory.
+- Only accepts a single argument at a time.
+If there are multiple words, they are considered part of the same directory name
+    - Such as `cd Hello World`
 - The ".." command moves up to the parent directory.
 - Response: The server sends back the updated working path directory on success.
 On failure, it sends back the appropriate error code: